 With a unique interference rejection system that's so different from the competition, it has its own patent, GPS to mark and plot your spots, and one of the best ice fishing-specific sonar transducers out there; this thing will more than get the job done for you.

 The display runs the GPS mapping right alongside a vertical flasher display, giving you all the information you need on one screen.

 The carrying case is also well-designed and makes the package very portable.

 - intuitive display

 - excellent interference system

 Choosing an ice fishing fish finder depends on what features you need and the price.
 Not all ice fishing anglers can justify spending 2500 dollars on a fish finder.
-Whereas, for diehard anglers these are high-end units are a must.
+Whereas, for diehard anglers, these high-end units are a must.

 Many sonar unit features may be considered a luxury to some and not necessary, but this all boils down to personal preference.
 It’s up to you to decide what you need out of an ice fishing fish finder.

-Many ice fishing fish finders today are the same regular fish finder that you would find in a boat, while others have some other features like flashers added to them, which are a common sonar display used in fishing on the ice.
+Many ice fishing fish finders today are the same regular fish finder that you would find in a boat, while others have some other features like flashers added to them, which are common sonar displays used in fishing on the ice.

 The flasher variant of a fish finder is a circular representation of a vertical column of water that is the illuminated cone made visible by the sonar transducer.